shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-04-CreatingShortcutAndScreen.md

 Screen and shortcut were added to `extension.json` inside arrays.
 Property `name` uniquely identifies these extension parts.
 Shortcut's `title` is what will be shown in the app navigation.

-Property `screen` inside of `shortcuts` array references the screen to be opened when users taps on the shortcut inside navigation.
+Property `screen` inside of `shortcuts` array references the screen to be opened when user taps on that shortcut inside navigation.
 When referencing any extension part, we need to say which extension it came from.
 Full name of extension part follows this structure: `<developer-name>.<extension-name>.<extension-part-name>`.
 For extension parts within the same extension, use `@.<extension-part-name>` instead.
 Characters `@.` stands for `<developer-name>.<extension-name>.` of the current extension.

 Shoutem CLI also created `app/screens/` folder with `List.js` file: